10” server racks are great for organising small equipment that is way too small for the full size of standard 19” racks.

 - Total: ₹2000

-- Use three-way connecters.
-These have arms that slide into the extrusion’s channels and can be screwed down.
+- Use three-way connectors.
+These have arms that slide into the extrusion’s slots and can be screwed down.
 The extrusions don’t need taps or holes.
 These joiners don’t have the strength and precision of blind joints, but we don’t need that.
 A server rack is not a 3D printer with its sub-mm precision, moving mass, and metal-warping temperatures.

 - ₹100-150 per joiner ×8 = ₹800–₹1200